ivan-samardzic/NewsApp/README.md

 Requirements List:
 1. App must contain a home page for all articles grouped by categories which News API provides
 2. Each category must be clickable and lead to category page where all articles from that category can be read
-3. The app must have a search filter on the home page or categora page
+3. The app must have a search filter on the home page or category page
 4. The app should have a button that must be clickable and by clicking it number of rendered articles from each category should be doubled